Hurricane Gladys (1968): Impact

 Before its first landfall in Cuba, Gladys produced wind gusts of 80 mph at Nueva Gerona on the Isle of Youth.
 Rainfall on the island was estimated at 8.49 in.
 On the Cuban mainland, a station in Havana reported gale-force winds for several hours.
 The hurricane dropped heavy rainfall, causing flash flooding that damaged factories and crops; the tobacco crop sustained heavy losses to the extent that the Monthly Weather Review described it as "virtually wiped out".
 In Havana, floodwaters from the storm wrecked houses and other buildings, while in San Antonio de los Baños, residents required rescue from their flooded houses.
 After the storm, Cuban officials advised residents in Havana to boil their water to prevent the spread of disease, after water lines were damaged.
 At least 36,000 people were left homeless as a result of the storm.
 Throughout Cuba, Gladys caused $12 million in damage and six deaths.

 While Gladys was still moving northward offshore Florida, it produced winds of 64 mph on the Dry Tortugas, with gusts to 86 mph.
 Rainfall on the Dry Tortugas reached over 4 in.
 Communications were briefly cut to the island during the storm.
 Along the Florida Keys, the only other report of a hurricane-force wind gust was 87 mph on Plantation Key.
 Tides in the Florida Keys were about 0.6 ft above normal, and damage was minor in the region.
+As the storm paralleled Southwest Florida, it produced negligible impact between Sarasota and Naples.